 This tree isn’t very picky about its soil.
 It can grow well in any soil type, whether it’s sandy soil, hard packed clay, or a nice loose loam.
 The only real requirement is that the soil must drain off excess water extremely well so it doesn’t go soggy or muddy.
 Like many trees, this one is susceptible to root rot in soggy soils.

 Soil pH is also not a major concern here.
 Anywhere from lightly acidic to lightly alkaline (5.5-7.5) is fine.
 Aim for neutral conditions as a baseline when you test your pH, and you’ll be fine.

 A slow-release granular fertilizer applied in the early spring, with a second dose in early summer, should be enough to feed your bay.
-Aim for a fertilizer that’s balanced, but if you don’t have that option one that’s high nitrogen should be fine.
+Aim for a balanced fertilizer, but if you don’t have that option, one that’s high nitrogen should be fine.
 For liquid fertilizers, opt for a fish and kelp emulsion.

 Pruning / Training